This is short guide on how to set up the bidirectional DSHOT and RPM filtering in Betaflight.

 Enabling the Bidirectional DSHOT in Betaflight

-You will need to turn the clock scheduler rate optimization and dshot burst off in the Betaflight CLI
+You might need to turn the clock scheduler rate optimization to ON and dshot burst to OFF in the Betaflight CLI:

 set dshot_burst = OFF